BlitheFenics/Crafting-Tester/README.md

-# Crafting Tester
+# Unity Version 2020.1.4f1
- Minecraft Crafting System
+ Crafting recipies can be found in.
+Crafting-Tester/Assets/Crafting Game/Resources/Recipies/